thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## InjectionToken since Angular 4.x

 Since Angular version 4.x there's a new, even a little bit better, way of achieving this. `InjectionToken` does pretty much the same thing as `OpaqueToken` (in fact, it derives from it).
-However, it adds a little bit of sugar that make developers lifes a bit more pleasant when creating factory providers that come with their own dependencies.
+However, it allows to attach type info on the token via TypeScript generics, plus, it adds a little bit of sugar that make developers lifes a bit more pleasant when creating factory providers that come with their own dependencies.

 Let's take a look at the following provider configuration for `DataService`: